 b) Respond appropriately to close the message as per the instructions of the controller.

 c) The pilot must not act on the delayed uplink message until clarification has been received from the controller.

-Although Gulfstream promises a fix for this in 2019, for the sake of example here is how G450 pilots are to respond when directed to "Set max uplink delay value to xxx seconds."
+Although this was fixed in 2019 with Aircraft Service Change 912, for the sake of example here is how G450 pilots without that ASC are to respond when directed to "Set max uplink delay value to xxx seconds."

 Photo: G450 latency timer response, Gulfstream All Aircraft CPDLC Uplink Message Latency Monitor presentation.

 Click photo for a larger image

 ATC is asking these pilots to set a maximum value into their latency monitors.
 These pilots respond by saying "timer not available," telling ATC to keep an eye on them.
 These airplanes can be denied some airspace as a result.

 Aircraft with latency timers that do not respond to this message automatically will require pilots to set the appropriate value and send a response.